abrandemuehl/distance-functions/slides.md

 Belief Space - Hard Modelling Choices
 =============

-* Dimensionality is huge: how to sample and plan efficiently?
 * Hard to find steering functions: given two beliefs, what control inputs go from one to the other?
 * No longer have space filling properties